Legal Tip: Take Photos of the Contents of Your Wallet and Store Them on Your Smartphone

 There are a lot of different phrases and slogans to describe a situation where you have too many people in charge.
 Democracy may be preferable in some situations, but your estate plan is often not one of those situations.
 People often tell me they want to be fair so they want to name all their children as executors, trustees or powers of attorney at their death or incapacity.
 They feel that naming everyone will insure that things go smoothly and that there is no tension among the siblings that one child was treated preferentially.
 In fact, naming multiple children does not relieve tension or promote harmony…it creates tension, confusion and sometimes complete chaos.

 As I frequently tell the disgruntled sibling who is upset that his or her brother or sister was named as trustee or executor, serving in these roles is a job, not a privilege.
 As a beneficiary, you get to sit back, let someone else do the work and then collect the proceeds.
-As an executor or trustee, you have to do all the work, deal with the disgruntled beneficiaries and then receive, in many cases, the same proceeds as the person who got all the benefits without any of the work.
+As an executor or trustee, you have to do … Read the rest

 Law Talk: Submit your claim online to recover free money/property!